nJStanton1/Wanderers-Nook---Walks/content/routes/littleborough-10k-loop-km/index.md

     caption: The greenest view
   - image: img20240620121605.jpg
     caption: The long path to wander
-  - image: img_20200531_123605.jpg
-    caption: Test tree
 ---
-## Overview:

-A lovely 10K route taking you past Hollingworth Reservoir, through valleys and up onto the hills.
-With views over Rochdale and into Manchester, lakes and wildflowers, there's a bit of everything here.

 ## Route:

 This route starts and at Littleborough Train Station.
 Here there are cafes, shops and amenities.